Islamophobic trope: Muslim collusion with the Nazis

 The overemphasis some politicians place on this image – of Amin al-Husseini and Adolf Hitler in 1941 – has been criticized by Holocaust historians and by Yad Vashem Holocaust memorial.

 Benjamin Netanyahu, Prime Minister of Israel and leader of the Likud party, has been accused of Holocaust revisionism for his claim that the Palestinian Grand Mufti of Jerusalem, Haj Amin al-Husseini, gave Hitler the idea for The Final Solution.

 The cause of the Holocaust was European antisemitism, not external influences from the Middle East.

 However, Husseini did personally meet with and support Hitler and Nazism.

 In 2022 there was a heated dispute about displaying a floor to ceiling photo of this meeting between the Mufti and Hitler in Yad Vashem.

 Netanyahu wanted it displayed, but Yad Vashem's chairman Dani Dayan refused.

 The New York Times (NYT) reported that Netanyahu retracted the remarks, but that in the process he "went further".
 The NYT pointed out that he directly contradicted a speech he gave earlier that month.
 (Note: Amin al-Husseini attempted to obtain support from Germany, but so did the predecessors of Netanyahu's Likud party.

 The Lehi martyrs memorial page openly admits this and attempts to explain their reasons.)

-In 2022, there was a heated dispute about the display of a photo of the Mufti and Hitler in Yad Vashem.

 Netanyahu and other leaders of the Likud party have repeatedly compared Palestinians to Nazis to justify the preemptive use of deadly force, sometimes on a massive scale.